Risk assessment for fusarium mycotoxins in wheat

 The mycotoxin risk assessment

-Covering thousands of sites across England and Scotland, the map-based tool also shows how much rain has fallen during the critical winter wheat flowering and pre-harvest periods.
+Covering thousands of sites across England, Scotland and Wales, our map-based tool shows how much rain has fallen during the critical winter wheat flowering and pre-harvest periods.
+Use this information to help calculate (DON) risk assessment scores required on the combinable crops grain passport.

 The following resources will help you assess and manage mycotoxin risk.
 They will also help you to obtain composite and representative samples for testing for DON and ZON (where required by the end-user).